2009 Binghamton shooting: Perpetrator

 Jiverly Antares Wong (born Linh Phat Vuong, Vương Phật Linh; December 8, 1967 – April 3, 2009), a resident of Johnson City, New York, was identified as the perpetrator.

 Wong was born into an ethnic Chinese (Chinese Nùng) family in South Vietnam.
-He and his parents, Henry Voong and Mui Thong, immigrated to New York in the late 1980s; he moved to California some time later.
+He and his parents, Henry Voong and Mui Thong, emigrated to the US in the late 1980s.
+Initially living in New York, he moved to California some time later.
 In 1992, Wong was arrested there and convicted of a misdemeanor charge of fraud for forgery.
 Wong became a naturalized American citizen in November 1995; the following year, he registered a gun in Broome County, New York.
-Sometime after that, he left the United States to live in Ottawa, Ontario, in Canada.

-He returned to the U.S., taking up residence in Inglewood, California, in December 1999.
+Sometime after his naturalization, Wong left the U.S., only to return in December 1999, taking up residence in Inglewood, California.
 In California, Wong registered another gun.
 While living there, Wong married and later divorced Xiu Ping Jiang.
 The couple had no children.
 Wong worked for almost seven years as a delivery man for Kikka Sushi, a catering company located in Los Angeles.

 Wong failed to show up to work one day in July 2007, having moved to Binghamton, New York, that month, near his parents.
 Later, he called the company to get a copy of his W-2 earnings statement in 2008, asking that it be forwarded to a New York state address.
 Although early reports suggested Wong had recently lost his job at a local IBM plant in nearby Endicott, New York, IBM said they had no records showing Wong had ever worked for the company.
 Wong worked at a local Shop-Vac vacuum cleaner plant until it closed in November 2008.

-Wong had been taking English classes at the center, beginning in January 2009 and continuing through March.
+Wong had been taking English classes at the center, beginning in January 2009 and continuing until March.
 His attendance was intermittent, and he stopped coming altogether.
 He shot the students and teacher in the classroom where he had formerly attended sessions.